Hi all! You have found my world of knitting and painting, and I’m glad you’re here.

-My name is Amanda Schwabe, and I’m a yarnaholic, knitting teacher, and independent knitwear designer.
+My name is Amanda Schwabe, and I’m an artist, yarnaholic, knitting teacher, and independent knitwear designer.
 I created aknitica so I could share my obsession and love with other knitters.
 That includes the patterns that I write, as well as lessons I’ve learned while knitting and great knitting tips I’ve picked up over the years.

-I have two goals:
+I have two knitting goals:

 - To make knitting feel easier and more fun for everyone, and

 - To create patterns that I would want to wear myself (or dress my kids in), with instructions that will not end up on the Yarn Harlot’s “Dear Designer” list.

 - To take all the tricks for learning that I gained from knitting and use them towards becoming a master painter, and